To use a document from Senegal in the Netherlands, you must first have it legalised by the Senegalese Ministry of Foreign Affairs.

 If the birth was registered more than a year after it took place, permission for registration will have been given by the court.
 You will need a court judgment (jugement supplétif) as well as an official copy of the birth certificate.

-You can get this document (jugement de divorce) from the court where the divorce was granted.
+You can get an official copy of a divorce certificate (jugement de divorce) from the court that granted the divorce.

-You can get this document from the civil status records office in the municipality where the death was registered.
+You can get an official copy of a death certificate from the civil status records office in the municipality where the death was registered.

 Late registration of death

 If the death was registered more than a year after it took place, permission for registration will have been given by the court.
-You will need a declaration of consent ('jugement supplétif') from the court as well as an official copy of the death certificate.
+You will need a declaration of consent (jugement supplétif) from the court as well as an official copy of the death certificate.

 Verification of your document in the Netherlands

 Legalisation does not prove the authenticity of a document or the truthfulness of its content.
 A municipality in the Netherlands, the Immigration and Naturalisation Service (IND) or another authority may decide to verify these things.
 Legalisation of your document simply means that your document bears the correct signature.